willstMSFT/microsoft-365-docs/microsoft-365/admin/misc/organizational-messages-microsoft-365.md

 There are three basic experiences to familiarize yourself with within the organizational messages centralized experience:

-1. **Manage** – this is where you and your team will be able to see most of your organizational messages created in various portals, including Usage reports and Copilot advanced deployment guide within the Microsoft 365 admin center.
-Your team will also be able to execute various functions on each message, view details, and conduct approval flows in the ‘Manage’ area.
+1. **Manage** – Where you and your team can see most of your organizational messages created in various portals, including Usage reports and Copilot advanced deployment guide within the Microsoft 365 admin center.
+Your team can also execute various functions on each message, view details, and conduct approval flows in the 'Manage' area.

-2. **Create a message** – this wizard is where anyone with the above-described “Organizational Messages Writer” Microsoft Entra role can go to create either fully customized or templatized messages.
+2. **Create a message** – The wizard where anyone with the above-described Organizational Messages Writer Microsoft Entra role can go to create either fully customized or templatized messages.

-3. **Review activity** – This is where your admins can go to see the performance activity of messages that are or have been delivering to your users.
+3. **Review activity** – Where your admins can go to see the performance activity of messages that are or have been delivering to your users.

 ## Manage

 You can review and control the messages from anyone in their organization using the main landing experience.
-Operations that admins can affect within the ‘Manage’ experience include:
+Operations that admins can affect within the 'Manage' experience include:

 - Filtering based on message status (such as Active), location (such as Windows Spotlight), or objective (such as Adoption); filtering using search on message name.